4rkal/blog/content/posts/obsidianhugo.md

 ---
 title: My Obsidian + Hugo blogging setup (Auto publishing with hotkeys)
-description: In this post I go through how I have setup my obsidian and hugo blogging workflow
+description: In this post I go through how I have setup my Obsidian and Hugo blogging workflow.
+I use a single vault and auto publish my articles with hotkeys.
 date: 2024-08-13T17:15:57+03:00
-draft: false
+draft: true
 ---
 If you clicked on this article you post probably know what these two technologies are but if you don't here's a quick explanation: